Enderdr4gon74/fs-journal/quizzes/week04.md

 **1.** What is the difference between `asynchronous` code and `synchronous` code?
 <!-- enter you answer in the space below -->
 ```
+Synchronous code: happens instantly

+Asynchronous code: takes into account the time that the code it grabs from might take time and runs when the data is available.
 ```
 **2.** What is an event listener?
 <!-- enter you answer in the space below -->
 ```
+An event Listener is a function that runs another function when something changes.
 ```
 **3.** What does the `O` represent in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+Open Closed Principle
 ```
 **4.** What is a callback / higher order function?
 <!-- enter you answer in the space below -->